hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 ## Querying in Collections and Arrays

 Hazelcast allows querying in collections and arrays.
-Querying in Collections and Arrays is compatible all Hazelcast serialisation methods, including the Portable serialisation.
+Querying in collections and arrays is compatible with all Hazelcast serialization methods, including the Portable serialization.

 Let's have a look at the following data structure expressed in pseudo-code: